SAP-samples/teched2023-AD163/exercises/4_RunProcess/README.md

-# Exercise 2 - Exercise 2 Description
+# Test end to end process

-In this exercise, we will create...
+In this exercise, we will update the Sales Order that was created and add a billing reason to block the Sales Order for billing.
+The required event is dispatched

 ## Exercise 2.1 Change Billing Block Status in S/4HANA